-What would you say if I told you that you hold the power to nurture a child’s relationship with food or to destroy it?
-Amongst all the other amazing things you do, you may not have realised that when it’s time to eat your teaching skills are in most need.
-In fact, any time that food or eating is the focus of learning or discussion for the little ones in your care you have a golden opportunity.
+What would you say if I told you that you hold the power to nurture a child’s relationship with food or to damage it?
+Amongst all the other amazing things you do, you may not have realised that when it’s time to eat, your teaching skills are in most need.
+In fact, any time that food or eating is the focus of learning or discussion for the little ones in your care – you have a golden opportunity.

 Our kids are growing up in a world that tells them they can’t trust themselves to make the right decisions when it comes to food.
-That people need diets and the latest superfood to be healthy.
+They can come to believe through observation that people need diets and the latest superfood to be healthy.

-They learn that some foods are good, some are bad, some are healthy, and some are not.
+They come to believe that some foods are good, some are bad, some are healthy, and some are not.

-They learn that others know better than they do about how much food they should eat – “finish the plate” or “a few more bites” or “you can’t possibly still be hungry”.
+They come to believe that others know better than they do about how much food they should eat–“finish the plate” or “a few more bites” or “you can’t possibly still be hungry”.

-Our world teaches them that their bodies need to look a certain way to fit in; that certain bodies are preferred, and some are to be reviled.
-They mistakenly learn that to be thin is to be healthy and to be fat is not.
-Through all this they learn that they are not enough, and slowly they begin to tune out and not listen to the soft whispers of their bodies that guide them to take care of their bodies and nourish themselves faithfully.
+Our world teaches children that their bodies need to look a certain way to fit in; that certain bodies are preferred, and some are most certainly NOT.
+They come to believe healthy = thin and larger bodies = unhealthy.
+Through all this they come ot believe that they are not enough, and slowly they begin to tune out.
+They begin to not listen to the soft whispers of their bodies that guide them to take care of and nourish themselves faithfully.